-Information about launching sites, moorings, boatbuilding, repair and other facilities is available from the various clubs and boatyards, including:
+Information about launching sites, moorings, boatbuilding, repair and other facilities is available from the various clubs and boatyards – see Links.

-Additional information is available from various clubs and from Fairways Committees that are responsible for managing buoys and moorings on the river – see list in the leaflet Felixstowe Coast and the River Deben.
+Additional information is available from various clubs and from the Fairways Committees that are responsible for managing buoys and moorings on the river – see list in Links.

 The nearest substantial chandlery is Seamark Nunn at Trimley.